bobbingwide/sb-breadcrumbs-block/README.md

 Show Breadcrumb links to the current content.

 ## Description
-Use the Breadcrumbs block ( sb/breadcrumbs-block ) to display a links to the current content as a breadcrumb trail.
+Use the Breadcrumbs block ( sb/breadcrumbs-block ) to display links to the current content as a breadcrumb trail.
-Works for any hierarchical post type such as pages.

 ## Installation